 - We intervened at Blackbushe aerodrome, Hampshire, saving 46 hectares of Yateley Common from deregistration

 - We fought and defeated (with other organisations) Gloucestershire County Council's application to the magistrates' court to close part of an unclassified road

 - We rescued part of Richmond Low Common, North Yorkshire, from wrongful deregistration, by threatening judicial review

 - New greens and paths were secured at Dorchester-on-Thames after a campaign alongside member, Friends of Dorchester and Little Wittenham Open Spaces.

-- We save Shropshire footpath from diversion
+- We saved a Shropshire footpath from diversion.

 - Chesham Bois common, Buckinghamshire Chilterns, degradation plans were withdrawn in the face of objections that we supported.

 We have also been updating how we present our technical fact sheets on the website so that you can more easily access and benefit from the expert advice they contain.
 See example here and visit our Information Hub for more.